mozilla-lockbox/mozilla-lockbox.github.io/architecture/fxa.md

 The client decrypts this JWE using its **private** ECDH key, and parses the resulting plaintext as the JSON above

+### Token Notes ###

+FxA access tokens are valid for 1209600 seconds (two weeks) by default, and can be revoked; FxA refresh tokens never expire and can be revoked.
+One more more of these tokens are revoked when:

+* The user changes their password
+* The user resets their account (forgotten password)
+* The `POST /v1/destroy` RESTful API is called

 ## User Profile Information ##

+Information about the signed in user can be obtained from the FxA userinfo endpoint.

+The client sends an HTTPS `GET` request to the endpoint, including the HTTP `Authorization` header set to `Bearer ` and the access token.

+The userinfo endpoint validates the access token, and (upon success) provides at least the following information as "application/json":

+* `uid` - The user identifier string
+* `email` - The user's primary email address

+**WARNING**: The user's email address should not be stored unencrypted without their consent.

 ## Browser Extension ##